 Poles has worked for the Chiefs for the past 13 years, serving in six different roles under three general managers.
 He broke in with Kansas City as a player personnel assistant in 2009, was promoted to college scouting administrator from 2010-’12, moved to the role of college scouting director from 2013-’17 and then became the assistant director of player personnel from 2018-’20 before transitioning into his executive director of player personnel position this season.

 As the Chiefs’ director of player personnel, Poles oversaw the college scouting department while assisting in pro personnel and free agency.

 He has worked with general managers Scott Pioli, John Dorsey and Brett Veach in Kansas City.

-A Boston College graduate, Poles was signed with the Bears as an undrafted free agent in 2008 but never appeared in a game.
+A Boston College graduate and offensive lineman, Poles signed with the Bears as an undrafted free agent in 2008 but never appeared in a game.

 Poles takes over the role of Bears general manager from Ryan Pace, who was fired on Jan.
 10 after seven seasons in Chicago.
 Pace was 48-65 in leading the Bears' football operations department, producing a lone winning season in 2018.

 With Poles on board, the Bears now must hire a head coach.
 It’s believed that Poles will lead the completion of that process, which has included interviews with 10 candidates already.